First published: July.05.2018

 I went directly towards the pool and sat by the edge to be able to watch the frogs.
 As I bent forward to get a good look, my feet slipped and I fell into the pool in a blink of an eye.

 Of course, I didn’t know how to swim.
 I panicked and struggled for a little while but my little hands got tired and I gave up hope as I sank to the bottom of the pool.
-I sat in the water terrified, waiting to die.
+I sat at the bottom of the pool terrified, waiting to die.
 I opened my eyes and looked all around me.
 I was surrounded by green water and ooze and many frogs.

 I looked carefully and did everything the frog did, I waved my arms above my head and pushed my legs, just like the frog.
 Next thing I knew, I had swum to the top of the pool.
 Just then my uncle screamed: “She’s here….she’s here!”
 And pulled me out of the water.